dsergio-thesis/.github/profile/README.md

----
----

 # Machine Learning in Astronomy

-Advancing astronomical discovery through scalable machine learning, reproducible research, and open scientific collaboration.
+A study of machine learning applications in sky surveys, reproducible research, and open scientific collaboration.

 This organization develops methods and infrastructure for applying modern machine learning techniques to large-scale astronomical survey